hisatakeishida/Symb-SHIN/C_Read-based_alignment.md

 done
 ```

-- See https://github.com/institut-de-genomique/TaraPacific_Pocillopora-transcriptomic and https://github.com/iracooke/atenuis_wgs_pub for applications of alignment-methods with genome and mitogenome
+- See https://github.com/institut-de-genomique/TaraPacific_Pocillopora-transcriptomic and https://github.com/iracooke/atenuis_wgs_pub for applications of read-based alignment-methods with genome or mitogenome